dynamicstrategies/cardano-reward-calculator/README.md

 users can enter an ADA balance and calculate their potential rewards based on current blockchain parameters and a representative staking pool.

-## Using a single page React App
+## Using NextJs
-We chose the single page React App as it is the simplest form to launch a web project and is well understood in the developer's community.
-It is simple, but lacks many features, which can be complemented with more complete frameworks, such as NextJS.
-Transposing the code from this ReactJS repo into a NextJS is straight forward.
+We chose the NextJS framework as it is one of the most common forms to launch a web project and is well understood in the developer's community.
+An example using Create React App is also provided in the separate folder - the create-react-app, is being discontinued and does not have the same security updates as NextJS.
+Create React App is not advisable for a production deployment

 ### Install and Run
 Clone the repo, install npm packaged and start a local development environment